Ferrari SF90

 The Ferrari SF90 (also known by its internal name, Project 670) is a Formula One racing car designed and constructed by Scuderia Ferrari to compete during the 2019 Formula One World Championship.
 The chassis was designed by Mattia Binotto, Enrico Cardile, Fabio Montecchi and David Sanchez with Corrado Iotti leading the powertrain design.
-The car was driven by Sebastian Vettel and Charles Leclerc, who was making his debut for Scuderia Ferrari.
+It was driven by Sebastian Vettel and Charles Leclerc, who was making his debut for Scuderia Ferrari.
 The car made its competitive debut at the 2019 Australian Grand Prix.

 Background

+Naming and launch

 Ferrari designed and constructed the SF90 as a Formula One car to compete during the 2019 Formula One World Championship.
 The car was driven by four time world champion Sebastian Vettel and Ferrari debutant Charles Leclerc in every race of the 2019 season.
 Ferrari named the car the SF90 to celebrate the company's 90th anniversary and in keeping with tradition Vettel named his car "Lina".